Ni3zam/Stresser7/README.md

 # Stresser7 ![](https://img.shields.io/badge/Version-6.0-brightgreen.svg)
 - Stresser with 7-Layers DoS Attack Tool-KID
+- Can only be used for .in or .il domain, or IP Address that is from IL or IN.
 - This is the last version that will be out for now.
 Any request or issue, feel free to let me know.

 ## HTTP Flood